 It’s important to also understand what HomePipe is not.
 There is no cloud-based storage or file synchronization.
 Your files stay where they are, on each one of your own devices, and become more like mapped drives that negate the need for replication and synchronization.
 That comes with a downside--no real file backup of any sort is present, as would be with cloud-based file sharing.
 At the same time, most businesses will otherwise back up their machines, so perhaps this isn’t that big of a deal beyond the individual user use case.

 It was impressive to quickly bring a few PCs, an iPad and my Droid smartphone all into my HomePipe account.
 I found the snappy new interconnection to be pretty handy, and it has already cut down on my VPN/remote desktop addiction.

 HomePipe has a free edition that allows 10 users monthly, or a $24 standard edition aimed at individuals.
 There are group and site licensing options, but I can’t quite reconcile in my mind how I’d make use of HomePipe beyond perhaps a department with mobile users.
 File navigation is fairly intuitive, but the absence of a search feature (on the roadmap) could be enough reason to keep HomePipe from gaining traction as a legitimate business application.
 At the same time, I’m finding myself becoming quite fond of HomePipe as I move among a lot of devices in a single day.

-At the time of publication, HomePipe is not a client of and has no business relationship with Lee Badman.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+At the time of publication, HomePipe is not a client of and has no business relationship with Lee Badman.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio